 Benefits of Membership with Lion's Heart:

-- Log all of your community service in one place; share your official, verified Cumulative Volunteer Transcript with colleges and internships through our partnership with Parchment
+- Share your official, verified Cumulative Volunteer Transcript with colleges and internships through our partnership with Parchment

 - Elect leadership positions in your group